wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 Data distribution can also be a challenge.
 The finite memory of each node is one constraint.
 Another is that all of the data needed by a task must be brought together for it to be executed.
 A non-uniform data distribution can also lead to communication hot spots (processors that must send/recv a lot of data) or hot links (wires in the network that are heavily used to transmit data).
 This last point highlights the role of network topology --- the communication pattern of your application is mapped onto the wiring pattern (toplogy) of your network.
 A communication intensive application may be sensive to this mapping, and MPI provides some assistance for this (e.g., see [here](http://wgropp.cs.illinois.edu/courses/cs598-s16/lectures/lecture28.pdf)).
 See also bisection bandwidth below.

-The performance impact of load balance will become apparent at synchronization points (e.g., blocking global communications) where all processes must wait for the slowest one to catch up.
+The performance impact of poor load balance will become apparent at synchronization points (e.g., blocking global communications) where all processes must wait for the slowest one to catch up.

 ### Latency and bandwidth